-Shop Class and Disabled Makers
+Shop Class and Makers with Disabilities

 I remember shop class fondly even if the 8th grade version of myself was not very skilled at measuring and cutting.
 Everyone in class made wooden napkin holders and bent sheet metal into toolboxes using rivets.
 It was fun but it was a single class and we were never invited back to the shop once we finished.